 The Sub-Investment Manager engages directly with management teams of companies through a robust ESG engagement program.
 The Sub-Investment Manager views this direct engagement with companies, as an important part of its investment process (including the investment selection process).
-Companies that are not receptive to engagement are less likely to be held (or to continue to be held) by the Portfolio.

 This program is focused on in-person meetings and conference calls to understand ESG risks, opportunities, and assess good corporate governance practices of companies.
 As part of the direct engagement process, the Sub-Investment Manager may set objectives for the companies to attain.

 These objectives as well as the company's progress with respect to same are monitored and tracked by the Sub-Investment Manager through an internal NB engagement tracker.